 The Bank has established underwriting policies and procedures which facilitate operating in a safe and sound manner in accordance with supervisory and regulatory guidance.
 Within this sphere of safety and soundness, the Bank's practice has been to not promote innovative, unproven credit products which may not be in the best interest of the Bank or its customers.
 The Bank does offer a hybrid mortgage loan.
 Hybrid loans are loans that start out as a fixed rate mortgage but after a set number of years automatically adjust to an adjustable rate mortgage.
+The Bank offers a three year, a five year and a seven year fixed rate mortgage after which the interest rate will adjust annually.
 In order to offer longer term fixed rate mortgages, the Bank does participate in the Freddie Mac, Farmer Mac and Small Business Lending programs.
 The Bank also normally retains the servicing rights on these partially or 100% sold loans.
 In order for the customer to participate in these programs they must meet the requirements established by those agencies.
-In addition, the Bank does sell some of its longer term fixed rate agricultural mortgages into the secondary market with the aid of a broker.
+In addition, the Bank does sell some of its longer term fixed rate agricultural mortgages into the secondary market with the aid of brokers.
+With the acquisition in the 4th quarter of 2021, the Bank saw an increase in fixed rate, long-term mortgage loans to our portfolio from that banking service area.